T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 Go ahead and put some testimonials and endorsements up on your landing page so that potential subscribers know it’s legitimate.
 If you don’t have any of these, look through your comments or social media pages and ask a regular reader/friend to write an honest one for you.

-Make sure you link to this landing page in a relevant and highly visible place on your blog.
-Consider making a graphic and adding it to your sidebar using a plugin like Scroll Triggered Box which slides out and draws attention.
+Make sure you link to your landing page in a relevant and highly visible place on your blog.
+Consider making a graphic and adding it to your blog using a Scroll Triggered Box which slides out and draws attention, and an exit intent popup to capture visitors who would otherwise leave forever.

 In the end, you will have created a simple mailing list offering and landing page combo that attracts the exact type of people that might be interested in buying your course when you finally release it.